saltyorg/docs/docs/saltbox/upgrade/role-refactor.md

 ???+example

-    !!! tip "Specificity takes precedence"

-        When choosing which variable to use, remember the precedence order: Instance > Role > Global
+    Note: When choosing which variable to use, remember the precedence order: Instance > Role > Global (specificity takes precedence)

+    !!! bug ""

         ```yaml
         bazarr_instances: ["bazarr", "bazarr4k"]
         bazarr_docker_volumes_custom: ["/opt/subcleaner:/subcleaner"] # (1)!
         bazarr_themepark_theme: "nord" # (2)!
         bazarr4k_themepark_theme: "maroon"
         ```

         1. Reminder: variables in this pattern were considered role-scoped prior to Role Refactor, since the prefix matches the role name.

         2. Reminder: variables in this pattern were considered role-scoped prior to Role Refactor, since the prefix matches the role name.

-    Becomes:
+    :material-arrow-down-bold: changes to :material-arrow-down-bold:

+    !!! success ""

         ```yaml
         bazarr_instances: ["bazarr", "bazarr4k"]
         bazarr_role_docker_volumes_custom: ["/opt/subcleaner:/subcleaner"] # (1)!
         bazarr_role_themepark_theme: "nord" # or bazarr_themepark_theme: "nord" (2)
         bazarr4k_themepark_theme: "maroon" # (3)!
         ```

         1. Typically, you want external processing tools to be available to all instances, so keep role-scoped.

         2. This can go both ways depending on your goal.
 Previously, this override was role-scoped, but with only two instances defined and the `4k` instance individually overridden, the same outcome would be achieved.

             - `bazarr_role_themepark_theme: "nord"`: additional instances added later would inherit the `nord` theme unless individually overridden
             - `bazarr_themepark_theme: "nord"`: additional instances would inherit the `global_themepark_theme` value if enabled, or would not have theming applied.

         3. No change needed here, as variables in this pattern were already considered instance-scoped and remain so.

 ### `default` / `custom` overrides { data-toc-label="“Default” / “Custom” overrides" }